nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

     ...
     use(R2); // point Q

-In this case, the liveness rules along do not suffice.
+In this case, the liveness rules alone do not suffice.
 The problem is that the `R2 = R` assignment may well be the last use of R, and so the **variable** R is dead at this point.
 However, the *value* in R will still be dereferenced later (through R2), and hence we want the